 The LG Q6 is juiced with 3,000mAh built-in battery and offers a day of usage with ease.
 In our One Charge Rating, the LG Q6 achieved 12 hours and 13 minutes, which is just average.
 It also has battery saver that reduces brightness and vibration and restricts some apps in the background to improve battery life.
 The game battery saver adjusts video resolution or frame rate to save battery life.

-We will bring you the complete set of battery life test results of the Q6 soon.
+Check out the complete set of battery life test results of the Q6 here.

 Overall, LG Q6 is an above average device packing nothing special in it if not for FullVision display.
 With Q6, LG has tried too hard to make a dent in the mid-range market but failed.
 At a price of Rs.
 14,990, the LG Q6 lacks fingerprint, has a scratch prone plastic back and average camera.
 Unless and until, if you don’t mind spending Rs.
 15,000 for a phone with a large screen in a compact size, you can go for LG Q6.
 If not, you have lots of options including, Moto G5 Plus, Honor 6X, Lenovo P2 and more.

 The LG Q6 comes in Astro Black, Ice Platinum and Terra Gold colors in India, is priced at Rs.
 14,990 and is available exclusively on Amazon.in.